Special Needs – Resources

 Special Care Organizational Record for Children with Special Health Care Needs

-If your military family has a family member or child with special needs, there are numerous resources, services and programs available to help you.
+If your military family has a family member with special needs, there are numerous resources, services and programs available to help you.
 But where do you start?
 Here are some top resources.

 The Exceptional Family Member Program

 Sometimes half the battle of managing your family member's care is knowing what resources and services are available and how to access them.
-The Exceptional Family Member Program, or EFMP, is a great place to begin.
+The Exceptional Family Member Program, or EFMP, is here to help.
 You can find the nearest EFMP installation office to get help with:

 - Identifying and enrolling your family member.